ARM-software/AVH/DoxyGen/infrastructure/src/avhclient.md

 ## AWS backend setup {#avhclient_setup_aws}

-AVH Client basic usage

-AVH Client accesses AWS services via [Boto3 AWS SDK](https://github.com/boto/boto3) and for that requires a set of parameters which can be provided in following ways:
+AVH Client accesses AWS services via [Boto3 AWS SDK](https://github.com/boto/boto3) and for that requires a set of parameters which can be provided in different ways:
-- Provided as arguments in the command line when executing avhclient.
+- Added as options in the command line when executing avhclient.
-- Defined as environmental parameters when avhclient is running.
+- Defined as environmental parameters where avhclient is running.
 - Specified in the \ref avhclient_yml as aws backend property.